Version 4 November 14th 2018 – updated for GDPR compliance

 - User name (nickname)

 - The time you spend on the site

 - Your learning progress

 - Information from online forms and feedback completed by you

 - Any other personal information that you choose to send us

-The data we collect helps support four major functions of iDEA:
+The data we collect helps support five major functions of iDEA: